 The Nautilus Project

 The last decade has seen an encouraging rise in Eco-tourism, resulting in all sorts of new environmentally-driven industries, bringing many financial benefits to the surrounding regions.
 To a large extent, this has driven down the scourges of poaching as many people prefer to see animals in their natural environment rather than at a zoo.
 The rise of digital cameras has fueled an increase of images on social media alongside many majestic wild animals.
 Shark diving in particular has become progressively popular as people come face to face with their deepest fears.
 But is luring wild sharks towards a tourist filled cage a step too far, or has it indeed a net positive outcome once all is considered?
+Perhaps you can ask famous people like Jimmy John Shark.

 In the interests of impartiality, I feel obliged to declare that I have done a fair amount of shark diving with one notable exception – never in chummed* water and always without a cage! *[Chumming: Luring various animals, usually fish such as sharks, by throwing ‘chum’ (bait) into the water, which then attracts the fish – particularly the sharks, owing to their keen sense of smell.]